 Instructions

-- Heat up a large skillet and add the olive oil.
-Once that’s hot, add in the ground chicken and start browning it.
+- Heat up a large skillet to medium high heat.
+Add the olive oil and once that's hot turn the heat down to medium heat.
+Add in the ground chicken and start browning it for 1-2 minutes.

-- Then add in the crushed garlic and ginger.
+- Then add in the crushed garlic and ginger to the skillet.
 Mix and saute for another minute or so.

-- Next add in the coleslaw, cover and cook for 3-4 minutes on medium heat.
+- Next add in the coleslaw, cover and cook for 3-4 minutes over medium heat.

 - Meanwhile mix the soy sauce, Swerve brown sugar and sesame oil.
 After the 3-4 minutes, pour in the soy sauce mixture and let cook for a few more minutes.